qbee-io/terraform-provider-qbee/README.md

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

+Because this provider is hosted on a private bitbucket repository, we need to configure git to fetch it using our configured SSH credentials: `git config --global url."git@bitbucket.org:booqsoftware".insteadOf "https://bitbucket.org/booqsoftware"`

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.